Recruitment for PCSOs is currently closed.

 Find out what two of our trainees say about becoming a PCSO in their first few weeks in training

-You'll work on the front line supporting operational Policing Teams by providing a visible and reassuring presence, building links with local communities and assisting policing in non-confrontational roles.
+You'll work on the frontline, supporting operational Policing Teams with a visible and reassuring presence, building links with local communities and assisting policing in non-confrontational roles.

 You will provide reassurance by acting as an effective crime deterrent, especially regarding intelligence gathering, minor crimes and anti-social behaviour.

 You will also work with partner agencies, including local authorities and housing associations, to investigate and solve community problems.